 A trip to Cocking!

-Just under three miles from Midhurst is the action-packed village of Cocking.
+Talking of Philip Jackson, just under three miles from Midhurst is the action-packed village of Cocking.
 I say action-packed because although you might miss it if you blinked when driving this way, there are three very good reasons to visit Cocking.
 The first is that it is home to the workshop of sculptor Philip Jackson, known for a number of notable works including the statue of Terence Cuneo at Waterloo station, the Bobby Moore statue at Wembley, Mahatma Gandhi in Parliament Square and the statue of Elizabeth II, in Windsor Great Park.
-His work is quite remarkable and it’s worth contacting his team via his website because you may be able to arrange a visit.
-I visited the Sculptures in the Garden and Studio Gallery last year and they were both mesmerizing and one of my favourite finds of the year.
+His work is quite remarkable and he opens his garden for visits in the summer (contact his team to arrange a visit).

 Another reason to visit Cocking is the Church of St Catherine of Siena which dates from the 11th century (although it was subsequently altered in the 12th to 14th and 19th centuries).
 From the graveyard, you can see teasing aspects of Philip Jackson’s beautiful garden.
 When you’re finished, head to the Blue Bell pub which is owned by the local community and serves local produce and ales, is dog friendly, has a garden, and is an official South Downs Information Point with cycle repair facilities on site.

-There is also a famous tree called the “Queen Elizabeth I Oak” which was allegedly visited by Queen Elizabeth I in 1591 and was already old then.
+You cannot visit Midhurst without getting out and about to explore the local countryside.
+The South Downs Way runs south of the town and The Serpent Trail which starts in Haslemere, passes Midhurst and wiggles on to Petworth.
+Alternatively, try exploring Woolbeding Common or head east a little to Benbow Pond.
+From here you can walk to the famous tree called the “Queen Elizabeth I Oak” which was allegedly visited by Queen Elizabeth I in 1591 and was already old then.
 The size of its girth makes it the second thickest tree of its kind in Europe whilst it’s thought that it could be up to 1,000 old!
-And while you’re exploring, keep your eye out for ghosts, and particularly the lady in white who allegedly haunts the ruins and is thought to be Lady Montague!

 Meditation at Chithurst monastery